Type your problem or request in the box and see who might best help.

 ANPs have varied skills and no one is the same as another.

-Two of our Practice Nurses, Varsha and Komal are currently on ANP training programmes.
+One of our Practice Nurses, Varsha has completed her ANP training programmes.

-Practice Nurses are registered nurses who undergo additional training to allow them to run their own surgeries within a practice treating minor injuries, wounds, giving healthcare advice, dealing with minor illness and help with monitoring long term conditions, carry out cervical cytology.
+Practice Nurses are registered nurses who undergo additional training to allow them to run their own surgeries within a practice.
+They can treat minor injuries, wounds, give healthcare advice, deal with minor illness and help with monitoring long term conditions.
+Also they carry out cervical cytology.
 They also lead on infection control.